cseanburns/electronic_resource_mgmt/src/13-user-experience.md

 As you gain more skill and expertise with these systems, you will eventually lose the ability to see these systems as a novice user, and that distance will only grow over time.
 To mitigate this, it is essential to actively gather data from a diverse range of users (Pennington, 2015).
-For example, gathering data from different user demographics, such as students versus faculty, or users with disabilities, can reveal varying UX challenges that are often overlooked by experienced librarians.
+For example, gathering data from different user demographics, such as students versus faculty, users with disabilities, or children versus teens, can reveal varying UX challenges that are often overlooked by experienced librarians.
 UX research that includes diverse patron feedback ensures that the needs of all user groups are taken into account.
 In short, user experience research nurtures a user centered mindset.

 Indeed, [Kraft et al. (2022)][kraft2022] used focus groups and surveys to collect user experience data on a library's implementation of its A-Z Database List.
-As they point out, librarians have long made efforts to reduce the use of library terminology in their messaging to patrons since this only serves as a point of confusion.
+As the authors point out, librarians have long made efforts to reduce the use of library terminology in their messaging to patrons since this only serves as a point of confusion.
-However, their focus group participants described contrasting opinions about how color was used on the site, and how color was used had some fairly dramatic effects on which sources were selected to pursue.
+However, their focus group participants described contrasting opinions about how color was used on the site, and how color was used had some fairly dramatic, surprising effects on which sources were selected to pursue.
 The study highlights that when gathering user feedback, it is important to consider a variety of user research methods to get a fuller picture.
 We can even add additional methods, such as [card sorting][card_sorting] (for understanding how users group and label information) and [think-aloud protocols][think_aloud]
 (where users verbalize their thoughts while using a system).
-These methods provide additional insights that can complement focus groups and surveys, and they have their strengths and weaknesses.
+These methods provide additional insights that can complement focus groups and surveys.
-Regardless, selecting the appropriate approach based on research goals is key to effective UX evaluation.
+All methods have their strengths and weaknesses, but selecting the appropriate approach based on research goals is key to effective UX evaluation.

 ## The Data That Exists